lcdem/lcdem.github.io/index.md

 My Master's project is focusing on Constraint Programming and Machine Learning in the field of Music Generation.

 # Other interests
-I developped a passion for music by learning the piano since I was 6 years-old.
+<p style="text-align: justify">I developped a passion for music by learning the piano since I was 6 years-old.
 I especially love the composers Chopin, Debussy, Liszt, Beethoven and Eugénie Rocherolle.
 I love to escape in books of fiction.
-I also enjoy ice skating and am always up for a tennis match or for a swim.
+I also enjoy ice skating and am always up for a tennis match or for a swim.</p>